-- e) Consents will not hinder or restrict the interior development of a block of land. - f) Consents may be granted for: - i.
+- d) Consents will not result in traffic hazards from limited site lines or curves, grades or nearness to intersections; - e) Consents will not hinder or restrict the interior development of a block of land. - f) Consents may be granted for: - i.
 Creation of new lots in already developed areas; - ii.
 Lot enlargement, lot boundary adjustments and title correction purposes; - iii.
 Assembling land for future development; and - iv.
 The conveyance of land to public bodies or agencies engaged in the protection, establishment or management of the natural environment. - g) Where the proposed development has the effect of extending the built environment beyond its existing limits, the committee responsible for land division will have regard to the staging of proposed development, such that new lots are adjacent to or abut the existing limit of the built-up area. - 5.
 Severances may be granted for the conveyance of land to public bodies or agencies engaged in the protection, re-establishment or management of the natural environment. - 6.
 The Township may request that draft approval for Plans of Subdivision be limited to a specified time within which the development of the subdivision must commence. - 7.
 The granting of a consent may be made conditional upon a development agreement between the Township and the applicant. - 8.
-Lots for industrial, commercial, community facility or open space purposes may be created by either registered plan of subdivision or the consent of the approval authority subject to the policies of the Plan and the provisions of the Zoning Bylaw. - a) Severances will be allowed for infilling or extension; - b) A concept plan may be required to ensure the orderly development of the land; - c) The area is suited for the proposed use.
+Lots for industrial, commercial, community facility or open space purposes may be created by either registered plan of subdivision or the consent of the approval authority subject to the policies of the Plan and the provisions of the Zoning By-law. - a) Severances will be allowed for infilling or extension; - b) A concept plan may be required to ensure the orderly development of the land; - c) The area is suited for the proposed use.